dal-liu/genAI-coding-experiment/README.md

 This is a recreated prototype of our CS394 client project built with ChatGPT 3.5.

+## Briefly describe what the code is supposed to do.
+The code creates a form for the user to input data to create and schedule a swarm.
+The form includes text fields for the swarm title and description that lets the user's teammates know what the swarm is about.
+It also includes date fields to schedule the start and end times of the swarm.
+When the user submits the form, a message is displayed to let the user know that a swarm has successfully been created.
+If the user inputs invalid data, error messages on the incorrect fields are displayed.

 ## Does the code work?
 If not, what's broken.

 The frontend of the code works well.
 The backend is not functional as it is not connected to Firebase.